For Eliza Fletcher

 None of this is fair.

-I saw a social media post Eliza Fletcher had made about motherhood, and it haunts me.
+In a social media post Eliza Fletcher confessed her "sins" of motherhood, and it haunts me.
 She said she hopes to learn to be less rigid, to let things go.
 It's no surprise that a marathon runner would describe herself that way.
 That level of athleticism requires supreme discipline.
-If I had known her, I would've said, I get it.
+If I had known her I would've said, I get it.
 But you know what?
 Your discipline is a gift.
 It makes you a wonderful teacher, a dedicated friend, a conscientious mother.
 Give yourself grace — you're doing better than you think.

 Like any good mother, Eliza gave her best.
 Like every mom who knows what's good for her, she made time for herself, through running.
 Like any working mother with a mile-long to-do list, she had an unforgiving schedule, so she ran at dawn.
 Eliza should've gone home to her young sons that morning after her run.
 Should've felt the frenzy of getting her kids and herself ready for the day.
 Should've come home from work to two little boys wound up from a day at school, ready to dump all those big feelings on mom.
 Should've felt the pressure of cooking dinner, cleaning up, more big feelings, more To Do's, and Don't forget quality time!
 Should've felt the relief of her head hitting the pillow, quickly followed by thoughts of whether she'd gotten it all right that day.